FAQ's about ChildLight Yoga Teacher Trainings

 You offer LOTS of different trainings.
 Where do I begin?

 With the basics of course!
-The ChildLight Yoga Basic and certification gives you all of the tools to get started.
+The ChildLight Yoga for Children Training and certification gives you all of the tools to get started.
 You will leave with knowledge of child development, breathing, mindfulness and movement techniques, games, songs, planning, and even business tips!

 Why should I choose to attend a ChildLight Yoga Teacher Training?